-Our next HET in Puerto del Carmen, Lanzarote will be available from 26th October 2017 to 15th November 2017
+Our next HET in Puerto del Carmen, Lanzarote will be available from 21st of March 2018 to 9th of April 2018

 “Life isn’t about finding yourself, Life is about creating yourself” George Bernard Shaw